-- Since water intensely absorbs infrared, samples cannot be analyzed in their aqueous form in IR spectrometer.
+- Since water intensely absorbs infrared, samples cannot be analyzed in their aqueous form by an IR spectrometer.

 - The dispersive spectrophotometer is comparatively slow with low sensitivity.

-Infrared spectroscopy is a powerful method for investigating structure, functional groups and compositional changes in organic and inorganic molecules in varied forms.
-In combinations with other instruments like mass spectrophotometer, NMRI or microscopes, it forms a part of a powerful analytical tool.
+Infrared spectroscopy is a powerful method for investigating the structure, functional groups, and compositional changes in organic and inorganic molecules in varied forms.
+In combinations with other instruments like mass spectrophotometer, NMRI, or microscopes, it forms a part of a powerful analytical tool.

 - Kamariotis, A.; Boyarkin, O. V.; Mercier, S. R.; Beck, R. D.; Bush, M. F.; Williams, E. R.; Rizzo, T. R. J. Am.
 Chem.
 Soc.
 2006, 128, 905